 11. White-Winged Dove

 The White-winged Dove is an impressive bird with a large body and wingspan.
-Its distinctive feature is the white edge on its wings, which makes it easily recognizable when in flight.
+Its distinctive feature is the white edge on its wings, making it easily recognisable in flight.

-It has blue eyerings, red eyes and gray plumage, while juveniles are duller in coloration than adults.
+It has blue eyerings, red eyes, and grey plumage, while juveniles are duller in colour than adults.

-This dove species inhabits areas from Southwestern United States through Mexico to Central America as well as Caribbean islands.
+This dove species inhabits areas from the Southwestern United States through Mexico to Central America and Caribbean islands.

 They usually live close to human settlements or cities but can also be found in agricultural fields feeding on grains like corn or wheat seeds left by farmers after harvest season ends.